rebooting/go_slowcp/Readme.md

 A simple utility to copy a file from source to destination.

-I wrote it as I realized that Linux tends to cache large files when copying, has the effect of seeing the file hit 100% on copy and then the file is still being written in the background.
+I wrote it as I realized that Linux tends to cache large files when copying, has the effect of seeing the file hit 100% on copy and then had to wait for the write to complete with no feedback how much was done.

-This is pretty annoying when you are copying a large file to a USB stick and then pull it out thinking it is done.
+This is pretty annoying when I was copying some large files to a USB stick and I had to leave in a hurry, had to wait for the i/o to complete.
+Wrote this to solve that little problem without having to touch the caching config of my OS.
+Thus this little tool.

 This utility will copy the file in chunks and display the progress as it goes.